Dr. Ashwin Mehra, C.Psych.

 To grow and to heal.
 This is a choice we can make.
 If you are reading this, you have already taken a step in that direction.
 Perhaps you are wondering if therapy can help you take some more steps.
 These steps can be in many directions – doing better, achieving goals, reducing distress, managing difficult emotions, understanding unhelpful patterns, dealing with relationship issues, coming to terms with the issues of the past, or seeking answers to life’s challenging questions.
 We arrive in therapy with our own unique expectations.
 My goal is to help you take the steps towards meeting those expectations.

 I bring an integrative approach to therapy, which avoids a one-size-fits-all model.
 My years of training and experience in New York have enabled me to develop the breadth and depth of understanding related to various psychological conditions and the uniqueness of the people experiencing them.
 I work with adults, adolescents and children, staying attuned to the unique challenges of different stages of life.
 I engage in individual, couples, family, group, and parenting therapy, utilizing the appropriate format for addressing the clients’ needs.
-I conduct psychological assessment and testing for cognitive functioning, psychological and personality issues, adaptive and behavioral issues, learning disabilities, and neuropsychological functioning.
+I conduct psychological assessment and testing for cognitive functioning, psychological and personality issues, adaptive and behavioral issues and learning disabilities.
 I believe my life-span focus and range, along with assessment skills, allow me to approach each clinical situation from a more nuanced and balanced perspective.

 I have a wide scope of expertise in treating psychological issues.
 I have extensive experience in the treatment of anxiety and mood disorders, including depression, anxiety and panic attacks, PTSD and dissociative disorders, bipolar disorder, OCD, social anxiety, phobias and seasonal depression.
 I also have significant experience with alcohol and substance abuse, internet and related addictions, personality disorders, schizophrenia and psychoses, gender and sexual orientation challenges, eating disorders and body image issues, insomnia and health related psychological issues.
 I work with children and adolescents for treating conditions such as ADHD, oppositionality, emotional and behavioral disturbances, executive functioning and communication deficits or relationship and identity formation issues.
 As many people experience more than one problem at the same time, I believe my wide areas of expertise assist in developing individualized treatment plans to address all the concurrent issues in a systematic manner.